-The hydration process of the cement essentially stops below 0°C and the strength development of the mortar may be seriously affected by freezing.
-Tile adhesives should therefore be applied correctly within the range of 5 °C to 35 °C and it is important to ensure that the curing temperature before the adhesive reaches its initial strength is also within the range of 5 °C to 35 °C. When using tile adhesives in the autumn and winter months, special attention must therefore be paid to the minimum temperature changes in the weather forecast.
+The hydration process of the cement essentially stops below 0°C. And the strength development of the mortar may be seriously affected by freezing.
+Tile adhesives should therefore be applied correctly within the range of 5 °C to 35 °C. Tile adhesives is important to ensure that the curing temperature before the adhesive reaches its initial strength is also within the range of 5 °C to 35 °C. When using tile adhesives in the autumn and winter months.
+Special attention must therefore be paid to the minimum temperature changes in the weather forecast.

-In the range of 5 °C to 35 °C, temperature variations mainly affect the rate of setting and hardening of the cement and have little effect on the final strength.
-In general, below 15 °C we can feel a decrease in the setting and hardening speed of the tile adhesive.
+In the range of 5 °C to 35 °C, temperature variations mainly affect the rate of setting and hardening of the cement.
+But temperature variations have little effect on the final strength.
+Generally speaking, below 15 °C we can feel a decrease in the setting and hardening speed of the tile adhesive.

-It is therefore normal to find that the tiles we use do not set and harden as quickly as before during this period.
-It will not have a serious effect on the final strength, but it is important to ensure that the glue does not reach its initial strength until 5°C, above which temperature it sets and hardens.
+Therefore, it is normal to find that the tiles we use do not set and harden as quickly as before during this period.
+It will not have a serious effect on the final strength.
+But it is important to ensure that the glue does not reach its initial strength until 5°C, above which temperature it sets and hardens.
 Also, at around 8°C, this lag time for setting and hardening can be around 2 days, the lower the temperature, the longer the lag time.

 When laying tiles, for example, the tile adhesive will take longer to set because of the slow evaporation of water from the tile adhesive on the back of the tiles.
 Other fast hardening tile adhesive products have a higher heat release due to their own fast curing speed.
 Therefore the effect of 15°C is less.